 Born on the island of Martha’s Vineyard (Massachusetts, USA), I now reside in Helsinki, Finland, where I write and work as an editor (Haiku Editorial) and ghostwriter (The Word Punk).
 I’ve only lived in two countries, but I’ve lived in a number of states: Massachusetts, Maine, Florida, Colorado, and Oregon.
 I earned my MFA from Naropa University in Boulder, Colorado, and my bachelor’s degree from the University of Maine, Orono.

 I’ve had my share of adventures, from thru-hiking the Appalachian Trail (2,134 miles) in 2000 to cycling across the U.S. twice (8,000+ miles) in the summer of 2001.
 Most of my adventures are now limited to navigating the odd cultural terrain of the Nordic region.

-I moved to Finland over 10 years ago at the behest of a Finn.
-The experiences of living in a country with a frustratingly complicated language and a sometimes impenetrable culture has obviously shaped my identity as a writer and societal outlier.
-All for the best.
+I moved to Finland 12 years ago at the behest of a Finn.
+The experiences of living in a country with a frustratingly complicated language and a sometimes impenetrable culture has obviously shaped my identity as a writer and societal outlier, though all for the best.

 I volunteer for a dog rescue organization and I run the Finnish chapter of Sea Shepherd.
 I hate trash.
 I am a staunch animal rights activist.